mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 ### Finding Bottlenecks

 First thing to look for is if there is something that was missing or constant in "good" range and then appeared or changed in "bad" range.
-It usually reveals error rate metrics.
+It usually reveals error rate metrics like these:

 ![errors]({{ site.url }}/img/aspm/was-constant.png)